Malware vs. Ransomware: Understanding Business Risk & Financial Impact

 Viruses

-A virus is a malicious code or programs that infect other files and cause damage to the system.
+A virus is a malicious code or program that infects other files and causes damage to the system.
 They can corrupt data, disrupt system functionality, and replicate themselves.

 Trojan Horses

-A trojan is a type of software that disguises itself as legitimate applications or files to deceive users into downloading and executing it.
+A Trojan is software that disguises itself as a legitimate application or file to deceive users into downloading and executing it.
 Unlike viruses, they don’t self-replicate.

 They can steal sensitive information, create backdoors for attackers, or perform other harmful actions.